railsuser2014/openobject-doc-book-en/source/bi/introduction/introduction.rst

 * Is easy and fast to use: a simple web-interface that does not require any dependencies and can be integrated in proprietary softwares, and an OpenOffice interface for complex dashboards creation.
 * Is easy to install: auto-installation on Windows and Linux, a few dependencies
-* Integrated and independent from Tiny ERP.
+* Integrated and independent from Open  ERP.

 For the administrator user:
 ---------------------------

-* A cube designer within Tiny ERP (application and web-client)
+* A cube designer within Open  ERP (application and web-client)
 * Easy to configure: Automatic cube definition (5 clicks, using introspection on database),
 * Easy to maintain: the application must be smart enough that do not require any fine tuning in the cube definition: run well on bad indexes, no need to explicitly define aggregated table, no need to define axes.
 * No intervention at all from developers: everything through interfaces for end-user.